MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Service     | `Eventlog` |
 | Description | Inbound rule for the local Event Log service to be remotely managed via RPC/TCP. |
 | Notes       | - |

+This rule is governed by the [EnableEventLogManagement](#enableeventlogmanagement) setting.

 #### Remote Scheduled Tasks Management (RPC)